spotinst/help/src/docs/ocean/features/ocean-nodes-tab-aks.md

     *  Add an optional comment.
     *  Turn on or turn off **Respect Pod Disruption Budget** (PDB)
     *  Turn on or turn off **Respect Restrict Scale Down**
 4. Click **Roll node**.
-The [roll tab](https://docs.spot.io/ocean/features/roll?id=access-the-ocean-cluster-rolls-tab) opens, and you can follow the roll process.
+The roll process opens in the [roll tab](https://docs.spot.io/ocean/features/roll?id=access-the-ocean-cluster-rolls-tab).
 When the roll is complete, it appears in the roll history.

 ## Terminate VMs